pasie15/RSAT-Import-AddOn/README.md

 1. Clone or download the repository.
 2. Open the solution in Visual Studio.
 3. Ensure the project targets the .NET Framework 4.8.
-4. Add reference to Microsoft Excel Interop (`Microsoft Excel XX.X Object Library`) via COM references in your project.
+4. Add a reference to Microsoft Excel Interop (`Microsoft Excel XX.X Object Library`) via COM references in your project.
-5. Build the solution to generate the DLL.
+5. Build the solution to generate the RSATImport DLL file.
-6. Place the generated DLL into the Tosca Add-ons directory.
+6. Place the generated DLL (RSATImport.dll) into the C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\ToscaCommander directory.

 ## Usage

 1. Launch Tosca Commander.
 2. Right-click a folder where you want to import the test case.
-3. Select "Import RSAT Excel" from the context menu.
+3. Select "RSAT Import AddOn" > "Import RSAT Excel File" from the context menu.
-4. Ensure your RSAT Excel file (`RSAT_Sample_Test.xlsx`) is placed within the "My Documents" folder.
+4. Select the RSAT Excel test case file from the File Select Pop-Up Window.

 ## Excel Structure

 Your RSAT Excel file must include:

 - **General Worksheet**:
-  - Cell `B2`: Test Case Name
-  - Cell `B3`: Test Case Description
+  - Cell `B4`: Recording Name (Test Case Name)

 - **TestCaseSteps Worksheet**:
   - Column `B`: Step Action
+  - Column `C`: Field
-  - Column `D`: Step Expected Result
+  - Column `D`: Value

 ## Error Handling